stephanief3005/github-notes/README.md

 # github-notes

 i.
 Git
-- version control software -- tracks the history all the time
+- version control software -- tracks the history of the changes of ur file

 ii.
 GitHub
 - GitHub is a website where you can make projects that have version control on them